The United States Medical Licensing Examination (USMLE)

 Your name, as it appears on your scheduling permit, must match the name on your form(s) of identification exactly.
 Please review your scheduling permit for details and limited exceptions.
 If the name listed on your scheduling permit is not correct, contact ECFMG immediately by e-mail, telephone, or fax.
 Use the contact information for General Inquiries on the Contact ECFMG page of the ECFMG website.

 If the name in your ECFMG record is changed while you are registered for an exam, a revised scheduling permit reflecting this change will be issued.
-ECFMG will send you an e-mail notification when your revised scheduling permit is available.
+ECFMG will send your revised scheduling permit via e-mail.
 You must bring this revised scheduling permit to the test center.
 Name changes must be received and processed by ECFMG no later than seven business days before your testing appointment, or you will not be able to test.
 For Step 1 or Step 2 CK, if your eligibility period is extended or your testing region is changed while you are registered, a revised scheduling permit reflecting this change will be issued.
 You must bring the revised scheduling permit to the test center.

 Your name, as it appears on your scheduling permit, must exactly match the name on your form(s) of identification.
 Please review your scheduling permit for details and limited exceptions.
 Since your name on the scheduling permit appears in the Latin alphabet (in "English language letters"), the name on your identification must also appear in the Latin alphabet.
 The spelling of the name on your scheduling permit must match exactly the spelling of the name on the form(s) of identification you present at the test center.
 If the names do not match as described above, you will not be allowed to take the exam.
 See Your Name in Your ECFMG Record.